CITOpenRep/canna-erp-third-party/sale_discount_advanced/README.rst

   to create your discount policies.

-* Go to Sales > Configuration > Pricelists
+* Go to Sales > Sales > Customers

-  to add the Sale Discounts to your Sale Pricelist.
+  to add the default Sale Discounts to your Customer records.

 * Go to Settings > Users

-  We recommend to set the 'Discount on lines' option.
+  We recommend to set the 'Discount on lines' option in the 'Technical Settings'.

 Usage
 =====

-Once the disoounts are configured, the discount policies will be applied automatically to the order lines based upon the selected pricelist.
+Once the disoounts are configured, the discount policies will be applied automatically to the order lines based upon the selected customer.

-You can also manually add extra discount policies on the order lines.
+You can also manually add extra discount policies on the order or the order lines.

+Discounts can be marked as exclusive via the 'Exclusive' checkbox on the discount object.
+If your conditions are met for multiple discounts, then only the first exclusive discount (based on sequence) will be set on the order line.

 Known issues
 ============